Passing Rust Closures to Imported JavaScript Functions

 UnwindSafe Requirement

-The default constructors (new, wrap, once) require that closures be UnwindSafe.
-This is a marker trait that indicates a type is safe to use across panic boundaries.
+closures be UnwindSafe.
+They act as marker traits that indicates a type is safe to

 Common “not unwind safe” compiler errors are caused by capturing types with interior mutability:

-• Other interior mutability types
+Rc<Cell<_>>,Rc<RefCell<_>>- Other interior mutability types

 The compiler error will indicate which captured type is problematic.

-Fix 1: Use abort variants
+Fix 1: Use aborting variants

-If you don't need panic catching, use the *_aborting variants (new_aborting, wrap_aborting, once_aborting, once_into_js_aborting) which do not require UnwindSafe:
+If you don’t need panic catching, use the *_aborting variants (own_aborting,

 #![allow(unused)]